 #2: Budget Your Money

-Once you've got your weekly cash spending written down, it's time to whip your money into shape by using the 'B' word - budget.
+Once you've got your weekly cash spending written down, it's time to whip your money into shape by using the dreaded "B" word — budget.
 The nice people over at mint.com have developed a free online budget planner.
-All you do is enter in your income and your expenses - including things like insurance, rent, car payments, and the cash expenses that you added up during the week.
+All you do is enter in your income and your expenses — including things like insurance, rent, car payments, and the cash expenses that you added up during the week.
 Most of these cash expenses will come under the heading of "Entertainment/Eating Out."
-The program will calculate your total income and total expenses and give you a final amount - if this is a negative amount, it means you are spending more than you are earning - ouch!
+The program will calculate your total income and total expenses and give you a final amount.
+If this is a negative amount, it means you are spending more than you are earning — ouch!

 If you find you are in the red, you're going to need to do some work with your money to get it into shape.
 But before you launch into a full-on assault of your spending habits, try the following ideas to ease yourself into your new disciplined money regime.

 Don't rush in and make big changes all at once or you'll soon give up and go back to your overspending ways.
 Personal finance writer, Charles A. Jaffe, has been quoted as saying, "It's not your salary that makes you rich, it's your spending habits."
 The first place to make changes is those daily cash spends that you wrote down in the first week.
 When you do the budget, you enter in the weekly amounts and it calculates the annual amount for each expense.
 You'll see that if you spend $4 a day on coffee, that equates to $1,040 per year.
 A $7 daily lunch purchase costs you $1,820 a year.
 Its incredible how these little amounts add up over time.